wenlzhang/obsidian-canvas-format-brush/README.md

 - **Copy color**: Enable/disable copying of the card color
 - **Copy size**: Enable/disable copying of the card size
-- **Copy border color**: Enable/disable copying of the border color
-- **Copy background color**: Enable/disable copying of the background color

 Additional settings:

 - **Show status bar item**: Show/hide the format brush status in the status bar
-- **Enable hotkeys**: Enable/disable hotkeys for copy and paste format (configure in Obsidian hotkeys settings)

 ## Installation